Python Turtle - Lesson 4

 Shape functions

-When we first looked for repetition, we also identified the drawing shapes repetition.
-Lets make a function to draw squares.
+Earlier, we noticed that drawing shapes also repeats.
+Now let’s make a function to draw squares.

-• copy one of the # draw square blocks to the top of the code
+• Copy one of the # draw square sections and move it to the top

-• change it into a function that draws a square called draw_square
+• Turn it into a function called draw_square

-• the function will need to accept a value for the length of the square’s side
+• Make the function take a value for the side length of the square

-• then replace all the # draw square blocks with an appropriate draw_square call
+• Replace all the # draw square sections with calls to draw_square

 Where should I place functions?

-Function definitions are place at the top of the code, right after the import statements.
+Function definitions should be placed at the top of your code, just after the import statements.

-• If the function is not defined before you call it, your code will generate a NameError.
+• If a function is not defined before you call it, your program will crash with a NameError

-• Placing all your functions at the start improves makes them easier to find them.
-This improves your code’s maintainability
+• Keeping all your functions at the top makes them easier to find and understand, which makes your code easier to maintain

-Once you have made draw_square function changes, you code should look like:
+Once you have created the draw_square function and updated your code, it should look like this:

 1import turtle